Drug Addiction in Teens

 • Slurred speech

 Pay attention to their eyes, which will often be red and heavy-lidded from drugs.
-Alcohol and marijuana, in particular, cause the blood vessels in the eyes to expand, giving the bloodshot appearance.
+Alcohol and marijuana, in particular, cause the blood vessels in the eyes to expand, giving a bloodshot appearance.
+Also, remember that these changes are usually not sudden - they happen subtly, so you need to be vigilant and look out for them over time.

 • A sudden change in personality